inviqa/workspace-documentation/reference/harness-indexes.md

 If you maintain the entire harness inside your project repository, you can bypass indexes by implementing a **local realisation workflow**.
-See [`local-harness.md`](local-harness.md) for the confd-driven approach and command overrides that keep everything local without publishing JSON catalogs.
+See See [Local Harness Pattern](../guides/local-harness.md) for the confd-driven approach and command overrides that keep everything local without publishing JSON catalogs.